fvitello/pleiadi-doc/docs/documentation/call/call3/assigned.rst

   Salvatore Orlando     A Pathfinder Study to Describe the |br| Early Evolution of Interacting Supernova Remnants: The Case of SN 2014C           500000
   Gianluigi Bodo        Current driven instabilities in relativistic jets                                                                         400000
   Ruggero Biondo        MHD Simulations of solar transients |br| into accurate reconstructions of the interplanetary Parker spiral                108000
+  Alessandro Lanzafame  APsYoungStars5: Astrophysical parameters inference of low-mass stars from the stellar birth-line to the ZAMS              400000
   ===================== ==================================================================================================================  ====================

-Project "A sportello" - in progress..
+Project "A sportello"
 """""""""""""""""""""
 .. table::
   :width: 100%